-Criteria Emerging Developed Highly Developed Presentation command of subject matter; insufficient coverage of context or background; inadequate use of details. subject matter; sufficient coverage of context or background but does not generate additional interest in subject matter; adequate Student shows excellent command of subject matter; provides context and background in a way that generates interest from those without specific prior knowledge; provides appropriate amount of detail for audience in time allotted. of Presentation between some elements of the presentation may not be clear at all; movement from topic to topic is abrupt or Presentation is clear overall; the logical relation between some elements may not be immediately clear; some transitions may create momentary confusion among the audience.
+Criteria Emerging Developed Highly Developed Content of Presentation insufficient coverage of context or background; inadequate use of details.
+Presenter shows command of subject matter; sufficient coverage of context or background but does not generate additional interest in subject matter; adequate coverage of detail and main points.
+Student shows excellent command of subject matter; provides context and background in a way that generates interest from those without specific prior knowledge; provides appropriate amount of detail for audience in time allotted.
+Structure/Organization of Presentation Presentation starts or stops abruptly; connection between some elements of the presentation may not be clear at all; movement from topic to topic is abrupt or unpredictable.
+Presentation is clear overall; the logical relation between some elements may not be immediately clear; some transitions may create momentary confusion among the audience.
 Presentation is compelling with a clear beginning, middle and end; presentation is a cohesive whole; movement from topic to topic is marked by logical transitions.
-Nonverbal Delivery contact; use of notes or prompts is a distraction; presenter's use of physical space distracts audience; Presenter makes eye contact as appropriate; use of notes or prompts may briefly distract; limited use of physical space and/or expressive gestures.
+Nonverbal Delivery contact; use of notes or prompts is a distraction; Presenter makes eye contact as appropriate; use of notes or prompts may briefly distract; limited use of physical space and/or expressive gestures.
 Presenter use of eye contact generates and holds attention; use of notes or prompts is subtle; presenter uses the space available in a way that focuses attention or interest; expressive gestures add clarity or interest to presentation.
-Verbal Delivery of Presentation consistently indicates nervousness; pacing is uneven throughout; volume tempo is generally appropriate throughout; volume is Presenter modulates tempo and timbre to create interest; excellent pacing; volume is clear and modulated to add interest; wording choices are imaginative and memorable. allotted, e.g., leaving either significant time at the end, Presentation nearly completed in time allotted. e.g., left a small of time or had to rush near the end.
+Verbal Delivery of Presentation Presenter's voice consistently indicates nervousness; pacing is uneven throughout; volume creates difficulties understanding content; wording choices obscure meaning or create confusion.
+Presenter modulates tempo and timbre to create interest; excellent pacing; volume is clear and modulated to add interest; wording choices are imaginative and memorable.
+Time Frame Presentation poorly fits time allotted, e.g., leaving either significant time at the end, running over time, or not covering all content before time expired.
+Presentation nearly completed in time allotted. e.g., left a small of time or had to rush near the end.
 Length of presentation almost perfectly matched to time allotted.